 Hear and meet leading photographers, educators, and curators during the ACP Lecture Series.
 Past speakers include Gregory Crewdson, Zoe Strauss, Vincent Laforet, Tierney Gearon, Alec Soth, Larry Sultan, Bruce Davidson, Lorna Simpson, Lauren Greenfield, Deborah Willis, Dan Winters, and more.

 The ACP Portfolio Review and Walk offers artists the opportunity to meet with highly respected curators, dealers, editors, and agency representatives from across the US and beyond.
-The Portfolio Walk gives participating photographers the opportunity to present their work to the general public at an evening reception, open to all.
+There will be no ACP Portfolio Review in 2017, as we retool the program to create a new kind of offering for photographers' professional development.